deeplearning4j/deeplearning4j/benchmark.md

 		java -Xmx3g

-It may seem coutnerintuitive, but you want the min and max to be the same; i.e. `Xms` should equal `Xmx`.
+It may seem counterintuitive, but you want the min and max to be the same; i.e. `Xms` should equal `Xmx`.
 If they are unequal, the JVM will progressively allocate more memory as needed until it reaches the max, and that process of gradual allocation slows things down.
 You want to pre-allocate it at the beginning.
 So

 		java -Xms3g -Xmx3g YourClassNameHere